 Sadly, summer is over, and it’s time to get our fall crafts going!
 October is one of those reasons people live in Michigan, as it is so incredibly gorgeous here.
 Leaves are changing colors, the air is crisp, apples and pumpkins are in abundance, and football season has officially begun.
 What’s not to love?
 Fall is also the perfect time that we get into craft mode, and begin preparing for the holidays that consume us until year end.

-This week we decided it was time for some decoupage using our favorite medium, Bungalow 47™ Matte Finish!
 Yes, the Matte Finish is our amazing sealer for our American-made chalk and clay paint, but did you know you can also use it for decoupage?
 It’s so much better and easier to use than sticky white glue mediums, and since it is something everyone should have in their crafting tool box, it’s great to use it in a variety of ways.

 So here’s what we started with: wood pumpkin cut outs in two sizes, Bungalow 47™ Matte Finish, Bungalow 47™ Furniture Paint, scrapbook paper, and a paint brush.